mbloch/mapshaper/docs/examples/basics.md

 - [Command reference](/docs/reference.html) &mdash; every command and option
 - [JavaScript expressions](/docs/guides/expressions.html) &mdash; the syntax and context used by `-each`, `-filter`, `calc=`, etc.
-- [Guides](/docs/guides/) &mdash; longer-form walk-throughs of simplification, topology cleaning, and more